This section describes the configuration steps for integrating Windows Terminal Server for launching sessions.

 IP Address: Provide the IP address of the server.

 IP Segment / Location: If you wish to route all traffic from local machines to target assets with this session proxy, set it to All Asset.
-You can select specific locations / IP segment to use specific session proxy.
+You can select specific locations / IP segments to use a specific session proxy.

 Instances: Select applicable instances for this proxy configuration.

-Bypass Session Proxy: Certain connectors which do not support loopback IP address for session management, enforces a direct connection configuration from Terminal Server to target assets.
+Bypass Session Proxy: Certain connectors that do not support loopback IP addresses for session management enforce a direct connection configuration from Terminal Server to target assets.
 Select session proxy to bypass from the drop-down menu.

 Log Server: Specify the location of the node where logs generated by accessing through should be stored.
-The system provides a list of all configured nodes ( HA / DR / Remote Sites) to be selected.
+The system lists all configured nodes ( HA / DR / Remote Sites) to be selected.

-Availability Check: Enable this option if you have multiple proxies configured to access the target asset environment.
-This enables internal load balancing and reachability check before the connection is initiated.
+Availability Check: Enable this option if multiple proxies are configured to access the target asset environment.
+This enables internal load balancing and reachability checks before the connection is initiated.